themesberg/flowbite/content/getting-started/meteor-js.md

 ```

-3. Now that you have installed the packages you can start importing the UI components:
+3. Now that you have installed the Flowbite packages you can start importing the UI components:

 ```javascript
 import { Alert } from "flowbite-react";